 Be ready to write a birthday card that will be meaningful to your teen.
 Use these birthday message ideas by age group to find the perfect wording fo your teen.
 175 Funny & Heartfelt Birthday Wishes for Teens.

 Kids love to get small prizes for the winning team and cool party favors at the end of the party.

 My secret to saving money on these is shopping at Dollar Tree.
-Yep, you’d be shocked at how many great birthday party items you can find there like birthday plates, napkins, table clothes, balloons & more.
+Yep, you’d be shocked at how many great birthday party items you can find there like birthday plates, napkins, tablecloths, balloons & more.

-Grab cheap goody bags and candy to throw inside it too.
+Grab cheap goody bags and candy to throw inside them too.